-110.6 (9) Beanstack Alignment The student is expected to: Media specialists/teachers can: (A) demonstrate knowledge of distinguishing characteristics of customize challenge activities to require students to demonstrate knowledge of distinguishing characteristics of well-known children's literature.
+110.7 (9) Beanstack Alignment The student is expected to: Media specialists/teachers can: (A) demonstrate knowledge of distinguishing characteristics of customize challenge activities to require students to demonstrate knowledge of distinguishing characteristics of well-known children's literature.

 well-known children's literature such as folktales, fables, legends, myths, and tall tales. customize the Beanstack Genre Challenge to cover specific genres, titles, topics, or distinguishing characteristics.
-(B) explain figurative language such as simile, metaphor, and personification that the poet uses to create images. customize the Beanstack Poetry Challenge template to link to a variety of poems and poetry resources and assess students' abilities to explain figurative language such as simile, metaphor, and personification that the poet uses to create images.
+(B) explain the use of sound devices and figurative language and distinguish between the poet and the speaker in poems across a variety of poetic forms. customize the Beanstack Poetry Challenge template to link to a variety of poems and poetry resources and assess students' abilities to explain the use of sound devices and figurative language and distinguish between the poet and the speaker in poems across a variety of poetic forms.
 (C) explain structure in drama such as character tags, acts, scenes, and stage directions. customize the Beanstack Genre Challenge to cover drama and assess students' abilities to explain structure in drama such as character tags, acts, scenes, and stage directions.
-(D) recognize characteristics and structures of informational text, including (i) the central idea with supporting evidence. (ii) features such as pronunciation guides and diagrams to support understanding. (iii) organizational patterns such as compare and contrast. assign Short Stacks nonfiction articles or Beanstack's curated ebook challenge collections to ask students to identify the central idea, text features, and organizational patterns of the included informational texts. customize challenge activities to include questions about text features, the central idea, and organizational patterns of informational texts. assign and track students' answers to questions about characteristics and structures of informational texts, using reading validation challenges.
-(E) recognize characteristics and structures of argumentative text by (i) identifying the claim. (ii) explaining how the author has used facts for an argument. (iii) identifying the intended audience or reader. customize the Beanstack Genre Challenge to cover argumentative texts and require students to identify the claim, explain how the author has used facts for an argument, and identify the intended audience.
-(F) recognize characteristics of multimodal assign Short Stacks nonfiction articles or Beanstack's curated ebook challenge and digital texts. collections to require students to recognize characteristics of multimodal and digital texts. customize challenge activities to include questions about the characteristics of multimodal and digital texts.
+(D) recognize characteristics and structures of informational text, including (i) the central idea with supporting evidence. (ii) features such as insets, timelines, and sidebars to support understanding. (iii) organizational patterns such as logical order and order of importance. assign Short Stacks nonfiction articles or Beanstack's curated ebook challenge collections to ask students to identify the central idea, text features, and organizational patterns of the included informational texts. customize challenge activities to include questions about text features, the central idea, and organizational patterns of informational texts. assign and track students' answers to questions about characteristics and structures of informational texts, using reading validation challenges.
+(E) recognize characteristics and structures of argumentative text by(i) identifying the claim.(ii) explaining how the author has used facts for or against an argument.(iii) identifying the intended audience or reader. customize the Beanstack Genre Challenge to cover argumentative texts and require students to identify the claim, explain how the author has used facts for an argument, and identify the intended audience.

+(F) recognize characteristics of multimodal and digital texts. assign Short Stacks nonfiction articles or Beanstack's curated ebook challenge collections to require students to recognize characteristics of multimodal and digital texts. customize challenge activities to include questions about the characteristics of multimodal and digital texts. -- --